KajsaSegle/FSH_Cybers-kerhet/README.md

-This is an encryption tool that can generate symmetrical keys, encrypt files and decrypt files.
+This is a tool for symmetrical encryption.
+It can create new keys and use already existing keys to encrypt or decrypt files.